-The management triggers are intended to keep the Board accountable and were developed at a time when the stock was thought to be at historic high abundance and well above the female spawning stock biomass (SSB) target.
+The management triggers are intended to keep the Board accountable and determine when the Board is required make management adjustments based on levels of fishing mortality (F), female spawning stock biomass (SSB), and young-of-the-year indices.
+The management triggers were initially developed at a time when the stock was thought to be at historic high abundance and well above the female SSB target.
 However, as perceptions of stock status and fishery performance have changed, shortfalls with how the management triggers are designed have emerged.
-When female SSB is below the target level, the variable nature of fishing mortality can result in a continued need for management action.
+When female SSB is below the target level, the variable nature of F can result in a continued need for management action.
 The shorter timetables for corrective action are also in conflict with the desire for management stability.
-As a consequence, the Board is sometimes criticized for considering changes to the management program before the stock has a chance to respond to the most recent management changes.
+As a consequence, the Board has sometimes been criticized for considering changes to the management program before the stock has a chance to respond to the most recent management changes.
 Furthermore, the use of point estimates in decision-making does not account for an inherent level of uncertainty.
-Lastly, the observed long period of below average recruitment which contributed to recent declines in biomass has raised questions about the recruitment-based trigger and whether it is designed appropriately.
+Lastly, the observed long period of below average recruitment-based trigger (based on the young-of-the-year indices) and whether it is designed appropriately.